Xilinx/VVAS/main/source/docs/freq_asked_questions.rst

 .. raw:: html

    <details>
-   <summary>Can I generate multiple outputs for a single input?</summary>
+   <summary>Can I generate multiple output resolutions for a single input frame?</summary>

 Yes.
 The ``vvas_xabrscaler`` plug-in controls the ``multiscaler`` kernel to generate up to 8 different resolutions for one input frame.
 This plugin, along with resize, can also do colorspace conversion.